fire2234/Fullbright-for-FNAF-VR/README.md

 # viewmode unlit

-This makes the whole game visible, same effects as 3Dmigoto, but this affects all the missing textures in 3DMigoto shader patches, and they show up precisely!
+This makes the whole game visible, same effects as 3Dmigoto Old Fullbright., but this affects all the missing textures in 3DMigoto shader patches, and they show up precisely!

 To remove fullbright, just type